minio/minio-iam-testing/README.md

 ## LDAP IDP Testing Quickstart

 Initial data populated in the LDAP server is present in the `ldap/bootstrap.ldif` file in this repo.
-It creates a LDAP hierachy with dummy data.
+It creates a LDAP hierarchy with dummy data.
 In this dataset, each user's password is same as their `uid` value.
 For example, the password for `uid=bobfisher,ou=people,ou=hwengg,dc=min,dc=io` is just `bobfisher`.

 As an example, for the user "Dillon Harper", the login username (used in MinIO) is `dillon` and the password is `dillon`.